 Bone is a living tissue that is constantly breaking down and being replaced.
-Osteoporosis happens when growth of new bone does not keep up with the breaking down of old bone.
+Osteoporosis happens when the growth of new bone does not keep up with the breaking down of old bone.
 This makes the bones very brittle and fragile.
 Primary osteoporosis is a result of the normal aging process, while secondary osteoporosis is a result of another disease process.

 Bone regeneration normally takes place much faster than the deterioration process and the bones grow in mass reaching a peak in a person’s 20s.
 As people age, the breaking down process becomes faster than the regeneration process.
 The amount of bone mass at the peak can partly determine the likelihood of developing osteoporosis.
 There are many risk factors.
 It is most common in older women, due to a decrease in estrogen, as well as people taking corticosteroids or with a decreased dietary intake of calcium.